glennsl/reason-react-quick-start/quick-start.md

 ## Components

 Components require that we dabble a bit in the black arts.
-But not too much.
+But just a little bit.
 A basic component looks like this

 ```reason
 module Welcome = {